joelchan/notenote.link/_notes/Syllabus.md

 ### Attendance and active participation in class sessions (25% of grade).

+10 pts per class, 120 pts total.

 You are expected to participate actively in class discussions, and in asynchronous online discussions, as you are able.

+Dan Greene, another iSchool professor who you are spending this semester with in INST800, has some helpful notes for understanding what active participation looks like, which I'll quote here (with a small modification for the point structure) to reinforce the wonderfully stated ideas:

+> Like most doctoral seminars, this class does not work without regular, considered, and collegial participation from everyone involved.
+The instructor will manage discussion and provide context when necessary but by and large will not lecture.
+Please bring copies of all readings to class every day (print or digital), along with your notes on them.
+Students must complete all assigned readings prior to the start of class to effectively participate in class.

+> Effective participation can look like:
+> - Asking open-ended questions to seek clarity or prompt discussion
+> - Quoting or paraphrasing a reading to make a point
+> - Collaborating on small-group activities
+> - Providing your analysis of an issue or reading, or responding to a colleague’s
+> - Giving context colleagues may need on a particular point of discussion

+> It is not necessary to master every point of every reading to effectively participate.
+Indeed, it is sometimes most helpful to arrive to class with questions in mind.
+If you show up and participate in a way that evidences your active engagement with those readings, you will receive 10 points for the day.
+Only 12 of our 14 class sessions are graded for participation, meaning you have two “freebie” days.
+These can be used in lieu of providing an explanation for an excused absence, or just as a moment to recharge during a crisis year.
+There is no need to contact the instructor to request permission to use a freebie day.**

 ### Intellectual History (Presentation, 20% of grade):